superctr/ctrmml/mml_ref.md

 Setting `#platform` to `megadrive` will use VGM datablocks and DAC stream commands to play back samples.
 These files will have a smaller filesize, and are suitable for conversion using other sound drivers like XGM.
-However, only sample mixing and volume is not supported.
+However, in the VGM files, sample mixing and volume will not be supported.

 Setting `#platform` to `mdsdrv` will simulate MDSDRV's PCM driver.
 2-3 PCM channels can be mixed, and 16 levels of volume control is possible.